Home theater PC: History

 By 2002, major software developments also facilitated media management, hardware integration, and content presentation.
 MythTV provided a free and open source solution using Linux.
 The concept was to combine a digital tuner with digital video recording, program guides, and computer capabilities with a 10-foot (3 m) user interface.
 XBMC was another free and open software project started with re-purposing the Xbox as a home theater PC but has since been ported to Windows and Macintosh operating systems in various forms including Boxee and Plex.
-Mainstream commercial software packages included Microsoft's XP Media Center Edition (2002, bundled with Windows XP, and Apple's Front Row (2005) software, bundled with Mac OS X. By early 2006, commercial examples of this integration included the Mac mini which had the Apple Remote, 5.1 digital audio, and an updated Front Row interface that would play shared media.
+Mainstream commercial software packages included Microsoft's Windows XP Media Center Edition (2002) and Apple's Front Row (2005), bundled with Mac OS X until 10.7.
+By early 2006, commercial examples of this integration included the Mac mini which had the Apple Remote, 5.1 digital audio, and an updated Front Row interface that would play shared media.
 Because of these features and the Mini's small form factor, consumers began using the Mini as a Mac-based home theater PC.

 As digital cable and satellite became the norm, HTPC software became more dependent on external decoder boxes, and the subscription costs that came with them.
 For instance, MythTV is capable of capturing unencrypted HDTV streams, such as those broadcast over the air or on cable using a QAM tuner.
 However, most U.S. cable and satellite set-top boxes provide only encrypted HD streams for "non-basic" content, which can be decoded only by OpenCable-approved hardware or software.
 In September 2009, OEM restrictions were officially lifted for cableCARD devices, opening up the possibility of HTPC integration.

 The advent of fully digital HDTV displays helped to complete the value and ease of use of a HTPC system.
-Digital projectors, plasma and LCD displays often came pre-configured to accept computer video outputs including VGA, DVI and Component Video.
+Digital projectors, plasma and LCD displays often came pre-configured to accept computer video outputs including VGA, DVI and component video.
 Furthermore, both the computers and the displays could include video scalers to better conform the image to the screen format and resolutions.
 Likewise, computers also included HDMI ports that carry both audio and video signals to home video displays or AV receivers.

 The simplified integration of computer and home theater displays has allowed for fully digital content distribution over the internet.
 For instance, by 2007 Netflix "watch instantly" subscribers could view streaming content using their HTPCs with a browser or with plug-ins with applications such as Plex and XBMC.
 Similar plug-ins are also available for Hulu, YouTube, and broadcasters such as NBC, CBS and PBS.